 Ultimately, Getting Scholarships Does Take Hard Work

-For all those encouraged to start aggressively applying for scholarships, True offers some advice: "If you really want scholarships," he said, "you should keep your GPA up, learn how to write well, build good relationships with professors and try to get experience in your profession."
+Although you now know that there's no time like the present for when you should start applying for scholarships, True offers some advice as you get going: "If you really want scholarships," he said, "you should keep your GPA up, learn how to write well, build good relationships with professors and try to get experience in your profession."